FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/key_value_format.md

 * Columns subject to Key-Value Format MUST be a serialized JSON string, consistent with the ECMA-404 definition of an object.
 * Keys MUST be unique within an object.
 * Values MAY be a number, string, `true`, `false`, or `null`.
-  * Values MAY NOT be an object nor an array.
+  * Values MUST NOT be an object nor an array.

 ## Exceptions